ziranjuanchow/FunctionalProgramming/[Book]《The Little Schemer》/Notes.md

 ：The primitive cons takes two arguments.

 The second argument to cons must be a list.
 The result is a list.
+[the first one is any S-expression,the result is a list]

 ###  **The Law of Null?
 ： The primitive null? is de­fined only for lists.**